-Sunburn is the skin’s reaction to the ultraviolet radiation (UV) in sunlight.
-You can see sunlight and feel heat (infrared radiation) but you can’t see or feel UV radiation.
+Sunburn is the skin’s reaction to the ultraviolet (UV) radiation from the sun.
+You can see sunlight and feel heat (infrared radiation), but you can’t see or feel UV radiation.
 It can damage your skin even on cool, cloudy days.

-In Victoria’s summer months, the signs of sunburn can start to appear in less than 11 minutes and, depending on the severity, can take days or weeks to heal.
+During the summer months, the signs of sunburn can start to appear in less than 15 minutes and, depending on the severity, can take days or weeks to heal.
 Mild sunburn can be treated at home, but severe and blistered burns require prompt medical attention.

-The long-term effects of repeated bouts of sunburn include premature wrinkling and increased risk of skin cancer, including melanoma (a type of skin cancer).
-Once skin damage occurs, it is impossible to reverse.
+The long-term effects of repeated bouts of sunburn include premature wrinkling and an increased risk of skin cancer, including melanoma (the most dangerous type of skin cancer).
+Once DNA damage occurs, it is impossible to reverse.
 This is why prevention is much better than cure.

-Use sun protection whenever the UV Index reaches 3 and above.
-In Victoria, the UV Index is 3 or above for much of the day from the start of September to the end of April.
-From May to August, the UV Index is generally below 3 and sun protection is not required unless you are near highly reflective surfaces such as snow, or you are outside for extended periods of time.
-Use sun protection during this time of the year if the UV index reaches 3 and above.
+Use sun protection whenever the UV Index reaches 3 or higher.
+In Victoria, the UV level is 3 or higher for much of the day from September to April.
+From May to August, the UV level is generally below 3 and sun protection is not required, unless you are near highly reflective surfaces such as snow, or outside for extended periods.
+Use sun protection during this time of the year if the UV level reaches 3 or higher.

-Use a combination of the five sun protection measures described below to reduce your sunburn risk.
+During the sun protection times use a combination of five sun protection measures to reduce your sunburn risk.
 These measures include:

-- Slop – on SPF (sun protection factor) 30+ broad-spectrum sunscreen.
-Apply 20 minutes before you go outdoors and reapply every two hours
+- Slop – on SPF (sun protection factor) 30 (or higher) broad-spectrum, water-resistant sunscreen.
+Apply 20 minutes before going outdoors and reapply every two hours.

-- Slap – on a hat that protects your face, head, neck and ears
+- Slap – on a broad-brimmed hat that protects your face, head, neck and ears.

-- Slide – on sunglasses (make sure they meet Australian Standard AS1067).
+- Slide – on wrap-around sunglasses (make sure they meet Australian Standard AS1067).